andresebr/kumodd/README.md

 metadata to detect whether the file has changed, using for instance, the revision number.

-KUmodd does not batch requests to the Google Drive API.
+Kumodd does not batch requests to the Google Drive API.
 Batch limit is 1000.